Photo by Olga Danylenko / Shutterstock

 KING’S CANYON RIM WALK AT WATARRAKA NATIONAL PARK | Petermann, Australia

 Watarrka National Park has a variety of short, scenic trails for hikers to enjoy.
 Less than four miles long, King’s Canyon Rim Walk is fun and scenic.
 Roughly halfway through the moderate to difficult hike, trekkers arrive at the Garden of Eden.
 This must-see landmark is a beautiful rock hole flanked by rare plants.
 After working up an appetite on a hike, visitors to Watarrka National Park can dine on authentic Aussie cuisine at Outback BBQ & Grill located at the King’s Canyon Resort.
 All the meat, fish and vegetables the eatery serves are locally grown.
-The restaurant also has live entertainment.
+The restaurant also has live entertainment, the perfect ending to a day in one of the best hiking spots in the world.